Soakedcardinal/autohotkey/README.md

 # autohotkey

-some scripts I find useful
+some scripts for windows I find useful